 Australia has set a helpful system to attract and help international students better understand the application procedure.
-Through UAC website, Australia provides education advisors/agents in all countries that will offer complete details and information about applying to a university to future international students.
+Through the UAC website, Australia provides education advisors/agents in all countries who will offer complete details and information to future international students about applying to a university.
 Moreover, through Qualifications Framework (AQF) for higher education in Australia, you can also have a clearer picture of the degree names and levels.

 Applying to an online degree anywhere in the world

-If you decide to go for an online Masters you won't have to worry about as many application requirements.
+If you decide to go for an online Master's degree, you won't have to worry about as many application requirements.
 You'll find great options from international universities all across the globe.
 Here are a few examples: